marten-soderquist/git-cheatsheet/git-cheatsheet.md

 To see what branches you have use `git branch`.

+Switch to an existing branch with `git checkout <branch name>`

 ### View changes

-To view what changes have been made to a file use the command:\
+To view what changes have been made to a file use the command:

 `git diff <filename>`

 ### Commiting changes